Frequently asked questions

 Pour the fuel (bioethanol) carefully into the opening in the bioethanol burner.
 Depending on the model, our bioethanol burners hold between 1,8 and 3 litres (approximately).
 Take care not to overfill the burner.
 When the fuel no longer drains from the bottom of the perforated tray in the burner’s opening, the burner is full.
-We recommend that you always read the instruction manual carefully before lighting the fire for the first time.
+Never refuel while the burner still is warm.
+After extinguishing the flame, wait at least 20 minutes until the burner has cooled down sufficiently.
+Always read the instructions manual before using the fireplace for the first time.

 The fireplace is ignited using a standard fire-lighter.
 Unlike other fireplaces, the system ignites immediately without the risk of going out.
 The flames are a pleasant yellow-orange colour right from ignition.
 The output (flame size and heat) is regulated using the accompanying regulator tool, which is also used to extinguish the fire.

 Vauni’s fireplaces produce a maximum heat output of 2-3 kW, which is equivalent to the heat produced by two radiators.
 The heat is immediate and directed and can thus serve as a complement to existing heating systems.

 No. The combustion process produces no soot and only carbon dioxide (CO2) and water vapour (H2O) are produced during use, in similar amounts to those present in air exhaled by an adult human.
 Thus, no chimney or flue is required.

 No, the combustion process is clean and no soot is produced.
 Only small amounts of carbon dioxide (CO2) and water vapour (H2O) are produced.